makerdao/mips/MIPX/mip23.md

 In theory, the open and permissive structure of having multiple teams within a domain that work independently has the advantage of decentralization and scalability.
 However in practice MakerDAO is not yet at the point where there are a sufficient number of qualified and willing personnel to support multiple teams.
 In fact, the open team structure may be inhibiting the growth and sharing of domain expertise due to the barrier for entry.

-The domain structure defined in MIPX is designed to promote knowledge transfer from current domain personnel into potential domain personnel via a facilitator-contributor model.
+The domain structure defined in MIP23 is designed to promote knowledge transfer from current domain personnel into potential domain personnel via a facilitator-contributor model.
 In this hierarchical model, there is more of an opportunity for community members to be paid for domain work without immediately taking on longer term responsbility for that domain or having to pass a governance vote.

 It is hoped that the addition of an explicit entry-level role will increase interest in these roles and leave the protocol with a larger pool of trained personnel to fulfil domain work.

 ## Specification / Proposal Details

-### MIPXc1: Domain Structure
+### MIP23c1: Domain Structure

 Specific role definitions of individual domains are not covered by this MIP, instead it seeks to lay out a generic, flexible and lightweight structure that can be used by all domains within MakerDAO.